 So let’s talk about what you need to change to get to the “healthy diet” part.

 The first thing that can help you feel hungry is actually the simplest thing you can do – drink lots of water.
-Drink water first thing when you get up and make sure you drink at least 2 liters of water through the day.
+Drink water first thing when you get up and make sure you drink at least 2 liters of water throughout the day.

-A lot of people suggest that you sip on water even if you aren’t that thirsty just to keep yourself hydrated.
+A lot of people suggest that you sip on the water even if you aren’t that thirsty just to keep yourself hydrated.
 The costs of dehydration even at mild levels results in mood swings and loss of focus.

 Don’t Skip Breakfast

 A lot of people who claim to skip breakfast claim are doing okay health-wise.
 This is more the exception rather than the norm.

 For the majority of people, skipping breakfast can lead to dropping blood sugar levels, loss of focus, headaches, and even dizziness.
 Fancy-schmancy concepts do exist like intermittent fasting and 16/8 diets.

 If you read the fine print, you’ll notice that most of these methods if not all of them come with disclaimers stating there aren’t for everyone.
 So ignore the internet static and don’t skip breakfast.

 Ideally, your diet should consist only of natural products and things that aren’t processed.
 While this is something that we aren’t able to avoid sometimes because potato chips are harder to resist than a 50% off coupon.

 Don’t be too hard on yourself initially, but make sure you only “cheat” occasionally with Mr. Pringles.